cloudant-labs/azure-storage-liberation/README.md

 If you want to build the library / examples yourself, you need Visual Studio 2012 and ruby / rake.
 Run setup-devenv.bat to install any required dependencies.

-## Documentation ##
-The documentation is contained in the [project wiki](https://github.com/cloudant-labs/azure-storage-liberation/wiki).

 ## License ##
 The MIT License (MIT)